Peco602/peco602.github.io/content/post/0090-python-dicom/index.md

 ### 3. VOI LUT or Windowing Operation¶

 The DICOM [VOI LUT](http://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.11.2.html) module applies a VOI or windowing operation to input values.
 The [`apply_voi_lut()`](https://pydicom.github.io/pydicom/stable/reference/generated/pydicom.pixel_data_handlers.util.html#pydicom.pixel_data_handlers.util.apply_voi_lut) function can be used with an input array and a dataset containing a VOI LUT module to return values with applied VOI LUT or windowing.
 When a dataset contains multiple VOI or windowing views then a particular view can be returned by using the index keyword parameter.
+In this case the index `0` will be used.

 When a dataset requires multiple grayscale transformations, then it’s assumed that the modality LUT or rescale operation has already been applied.